duxsco/gentoo-installation/docs/index.md

 !!! warning "Disclaimer"
     This installation guide, **called "guide" in the following**, builds upon [the official Gentoo Linux installation handbook](https://wiki.gentoo.org/wiki/Handbook:AMD64/Full/Installation).
 It's written with great care.
 Nevertheless, you are expected not to blindly copy&paste commands!
 Please, **understand** what you are going to do **and adjust commands if required**!

+!!! note
+    All Git commits and tags as well as release files auto-created by GitHub are GnuPG signed.
+[Release files are checked](https://github.com/duxsco/gentoo-installation/blob/main/assets/check_sign_release.sh) prior to signing.

+    You can fetch my GnuPG public key the following way:

+    ```shell
+    gpg --auto-key-locate clear,dane,wkd --locate-external-keys "d at myGitHubUsername dot de"
+    ```

 ## 1.1.
 System Requirements

 Beside [official hardware requirements](https://wiki.gentoo.org/wiki/Handbook:AMD64/Full/Installation#Hardware_requirements), the guide has additional ones: